NiallBunting/niallbunting.github.io/_posts/2023-07-01-one-ingredient-challenge.markdown

   </div>
 </div>

-**Thoughts:** I was thinking about the fact I'm eating very little food additives and that reminded me that i've been curious to try [Monosodium Glutamate][msg] (MSG) for a while.
-Since I'm not eating processed foods potentially containing it, I thought that it's a good time to try it.
-I went to town and bought, according to the pack, the funniest ingredient I've eaten all month: 'Flavour Enhancer (Monosodium Glutamate (E621)) 100% (refined from Tapioca Flour & Cane)'.
-Which I believe is technically a single ingredient.
+**Thoughts:** I was thinking about the fact I'm eating very few food additives and that reminded me that I've been curious to try [Monosodium Glutamate][msg] (MSG) for a while.
+Since I'm not eating processed foods that might contain it, I thought it was a good time to try it.
+I went to town and bought, according to the pack, the funniest ingredient I've eaten all month: 'Flavour Enhancer (Monosodium Glutamate (E621)) 100% (refined from Tapioca Flour & Cane)', which I believe is technically a single ingredient.
 I did enjoy the stir-fry a lot.

 ##### 17th Jul